lscientific/PRStuning/README.md

 - Weight file weight_pt.txt only contains independent SNPs after pruning, for --pruning option.
 The parameters are p-value thresholds

 ### Not pruning
+When ```--pruning``` is not used, the SNPs are treated as dependent.
+Thus use Gibbs sampling-based SAME algorithm to estimate.
 - Step 1
 ```
 python plinkLD.py --bfile ./simdata/ref --output ./simdata/ref.h5